irvang/L-system-generator/README.md

 To run the examples: extract file and double click on each example.

+//----
--In order to execute program from sources:
+-In order to run source code:

 a) Download and install openFrameworks from this page : http://openframeworks.cc/download/ .

-b) Generate project, and use this folder as your source (no addons needed).
+b) Generate project, and use this folder as your source (you may replace src).

 -To set new L-system in program: